pawelPrzewoznik/npProject/README.md

 ## Objectif

-  In this project I have for objectif to create a functional news web site with :
+  In this project I have for objectif to create a functional news website with :

   - Backend
     - Node.js